 Winter months of June, July, and August are a great time to travel to Argentina.
-Argentina in the winter has varying climates, from mild temperatures in the north to ice glaciers in the south.
+Argentina in the winter has varying climates, from mild temperatures in the north to frigid lows in the south.
 You can go skiing and trek mountains, or simply enjoy moderate temperatures during wine tasting tours.
-Here are some of our recommendations for places to visit in Argentina in the winter:
+Here are some of our recommendations for places to visit in Argentina during the winter:

-Similarly to Northwest Argentina, Iguazu Falls is located in a part of the country that doesn’t have much of a winter.
-In fact, Iguazu Falls has a tropical jungle climate, which means that the winter is less hot than the rest of the year.
-Actually, the winter is one of the best times to visit because of the smaller crowds and slightly cooler temperatures (the weather is surprisingly quite bearable, unlike other points of the year).
+Similar to Northwest Argentina, Iguazu Falls is located in a part of the country that doesn’t have much of a winter season.
+In fact, Iguazu Falls has a tropical jungle climate, which means that the winter is simply less hot than the rest of the year.
+Actually, winter is one of the best times to visit because of the smaller crowds and slightly cooler temperatures (the weather is surprisingly quite perfect, unlike other points of the year when it can get unbearably hot).
 Take a few days to explore the vast national park and when you’re done check out some of the other top attractions in the area!

-Just becacuse it’s winter in Argentina doesn’t mean that you can’t head to patagonia.
+Just becacuse it’s winter in Argentina doesn’t mean that you can’t head to Patagonia.
 In fact, this famous region takes on a whole new rhythm in the winter.
-Visitors to Patagonia will get to enjoy the true Patagonia experience if visiting in winter months.
+Visitors to Patagonia will get to enjoy the true Patagonian experience when visiting in winter months.
 Expect cold temperatures so bundle up accordingly!
 You can enjoy excellent skiing on Bariloche’s mountain Cerro Catedral and Ushuaia’s mountain Cerro Castor.
 The snow topped mountains are a winter wonderland, and every skier’s fantasy.
 You can also visit the Perito Moreno glacier, and go for a boat cruise to see the glaciers up close!

 Mendoza reaches moderately chilly temperatures in the winter months because it is located at the base of the Andes.
 This allows for cozy wine tastings where you can enjoy the best wineries, restaurants and day trips Mendoza has to offer without freezing!
 Skiing is also popular in the area, so make sure to plan a day to ski in the Andes Mountains, followed by a rich locally-made Malbec after a day of hitting the slopes.

-These are our suggestions for the best places to visit in Argentina in the winter.
+These are our suggestions for the best places to visit in Argentina during the winter.
 Contact Say Hueque to plan your trip now!